 Brooksby Hall, Manor house in Brooksby, England

-Brooksby Hall is a manor house built from iron-colored stone with limestone detailing and slate roofing in Leicestershire.
-The building displays an H-shaped design and sits on substantial grounds that once formed a complete estate.
+Brooksby Hall is a manor house in Leicestershire, England, built from iron-colored stone with limestone detailing and a slate roof.
+The building follows an H-shaped plan and sits within grounds that once formed a complete working estate.

 The community of curious travelers